Nuitka/Nuitka-website/doc/index.rst

 ===============

-The standard edition bundles your code, dependencies and data into a single executable.
+The standard edition bundles your code, dependencies and data into a single executable if you want.
+It also does acceleration, just running faster in the same environment, and can produce extension modules as well.
 It is freely distributed under the Apache license.

 `Get Nuitka Standard </pages/download.html>`_